gorden0929/hoyotools/README.md

-# HSR Auto Check in Chrome Extension
+# HoyoTools Chrome Extension

 ## Description

-This is a chrome extension that automatically does Check in on hoyolab for Honkai: Star Rail.
+This extension allows you to auto check in on Hoyoverse game at Hoyolabs.

-## Installation
+## Custom Install

-1. Download the latest release from [here](https://github.com/gorden0929/hsr-daily-checkin/releases)
+1. Download the latest release from [here](https://github.com/gorden0929/hoyotools/releases)
 2. Unzip the file
 3. Open Chrome and go to `chrome://extensions/`
 4. Enable `Developer mode` on the top right corner